isomerpages/mlaw-corp/news/speeches/_posts/2011-08-05-Speech-by-Minister-for-Foreign-Affairs-and-Law-Mr-K-Shanmugam-at-the-Institute-of-Policy-Studies-Forum-on-the-Elected-Presidency.md

 24. The 1991 constitutional a mendments gave the President specific powers , and the Ministry of Law had issued a Statement (see **<u>Annex D</u>**) on 6 June 2011 setting out the effect of the a mendments.

 <ol start="25">
 <li>  In summary, the EP is given veto powers on : the spending of reserves, specific appointments, detentions without trial , and Corrupt Practices Investigation Bureau investigations.
-The r ationale for these powers is to :-
+The rationale for these powers is to :-

 <ol style="list-style-type: lower-alpha">
 <li>Provide a check against a profligate Government, which might be tempted to spend accumulated reserves; </li>